Europe is a fabulous solo travel destination.

 Is it fair to say that Europeans love their food?

-I’d say yes.
+I'd say yes.
 In my experience, they love quality food.
 Simple food using local ingredients.
-And often cooking recipes that have been in the family for generations.
+They often use recipes that have been in the family for generations.
 Europe is a place that can be explored through its food.

 - Do a bit of research.

 - Rick Steves' Europe Through the Back Door.
 It's a fabulous resource.
 You can also get his books for specific countries and for some cities.

 - I love the Wallpaper Guides.
 They really reveal the unique culture of a city.
 I tested it for Toronto and they were spot on.

 - Google the local culture magazine that reviews restaurants and promotes upcoming events.
 Check Time Out which has sites for many cities.

 - Go to the local library.
 Even if the books are not in your language the librarians may speak English and are usually a good resource of local information.